Shadow of a Face: Design

 Integrated speakers play audio narrating Tubman's life by Newark native Queen Latifah and reflections from community members.
 Lights within the silhouette and in the ground light up the monument at night.
 Signs on a steel electricity box explain the monument and the park's history.
+The monument is encircled with hexagonal concrete pavers, some of which are engraved with donor names, and a short pink granite retaining wall that defines the park from the sidewalk.

 The name of the work was inspired by "Runagate Runagate" a 1962 Robert Hayden poem which references Tubman.

 History

-In October 2020, Mayor of Newark, Ras Baraka, said that the city would replace the monument to Columbus with one to Harriet Tubman with the City of Newark commissioning five local artists to present proposals to a 14-person jury.
+In October 2020, Mayor of Newark Ras Baraka announced that the city would replace the monument to Columbus with one to Harriet Tubman with the City of Newark commissioning five local artists to present proposals to a 14-person jury.
 In June 2021, the city announced the selection of Cooke John to complete the monument.

 Community members have disputed Tubman's connection to Newark and the decision to rename the park in her honor.
-Some have also criticized the removal of Columbus without a public hearing and as erasing an important part of American history.
+Some have also criticized the removal of Columbus without a public hearing as erasing an important part of American history.

-The monument was originally rejected by a state historic preservation panel (the park and statue of Columbus are contributing properties to the James Street Commons Historic District) for not adequately consulting with the area's Italian community and asked to be presented with a plan that included statues to both Columbus and Tubman, but the panel was subsequently overruled by a state commissioner.
+The monument was originally rejected by a state historic preservation panel (the park and statue of Columbus are contributing properties to the James Street Commons Historic District) for not adequately consulting with the area's Italian community and asked to be presented with a plan that included statues to both Columbus and Tubman.
+The panel was subsequently overruled by a state commissioner, allowing the construction of Cooke John's proposal.

-The project is a Grace Farms Design for Freedom pilot project, meaning it was produced with forced labor-free materials.
+The project is a Grace Farms Design for Freedom pilot project, meaning many of its materials were examined to ensure that they were produced with forced labor-free materials.

 The monument was unveiled on March 9, 2023, by Mayor Ras Baraka, First Lady of New Jersey Tammy Murphy, Queen Latifah, Cooke John, Don Katz and other local dignitaries following a press conference at Audible's Innovation Cathredral.

+The monument's surrounding hardscape was completed in November 2023, including the addition of a short pink granite retaining wall and completion of the paved area.